laplcebeltrami/Lshape/README.md

 University of Wiscosnin-Madison

 The coes computes the eigenfunction of Laplacain in the L-shaped domain (logo of MATLAB).
 Then displays the computed eigenfunctions.
-It also displays heat kernel.
+It also displays the heat kernel constructed from the eigenfunctions